Advice and information for those caring for a disabled family/whānau member

 find people who can give you advice that specifically relates to your child (now and as they grow)

-remember to look after yourself and take a break when needed
+remember to look after yourself and take a break when needed, and

 Who can help my child have a good start to life?

-the best way to find a doctor is to ask around for recommendations, or look in your local white pages.
-Your doctor will be able to refer you to a paediatrician; this is publicly funded through the hospital if you are a New Zealand resident
+doctor or a paediatrician The best way to find a doctor is to ask around for recommendations or look in your local white pages.
+Your doctor will be able to refer you to a paediatrician; this is publicly funded through the hospital if you are a New Zealand resident.

 The DHB Child Development Service provides specialist intervention and management services, such as: